UmairAhmad125/mphone-scraper/README.md

 - CSV files are generated in project directory.
 - Note that is or Is or IS denotes iShopping and hs denotes homeShopping
 - Both above mentioned terms are website names.

+## Run test cases

+For unit testing Rspec is being used.
+Follow these instructions to run the tests.

+- `cd` into project
+- Run `Bundle install`
+- Run  `rspec spec/test_cases.rb`
+- Results of test cases will be visible in your terminal

 ## 🤝 Contributing